lilliannguyen97/Portfolio/Portfolio/README.md

 * Telehealth offers a great alternative for many students to benefit from but it is not a replacement for in-person counseling sessions.
 * Telehealth may impede effective communication and result in unsatisfying experiences or less positive impact on emotional health.
 * Effective communication through active listening, empathy, and clear visual cues helps build bonds and trust between clinician and student, which may positively impact emotional health.

->Improving communication during telehealth is the highest priority.

 ### Recommendations
 * Provide training materials to clinicians on improving communication during video conferencing and learning best practices to show empathy in computer-mediated communication